codeface-io/LSPService/README.md

 * [x] **MILESTONE** "Releasability": review code and error logs, versioning, upload binaries for Intel and Apple chips ...

 * [x] Explore whether an app that effectively requires LSPService would pass the Mac App Store review.

 * Result: [it does](https://apps.apple.com/app/codeface/id1578175415) 🥳.
 The second update was also accepted with full on promotion of features that depend on LSPService, but still referencing LSPService only from within the app.

+* [ ] ✍🏻 Sign/notarize LSPService so it's easier to install and trust

 * [ ] 🐍 Experiment again with python language servers (and get one to work)

 * [ ] 📢 Get this project out there: documentation, promo, collaboration, contact potential client apps etc. ...